Rich’s Fruiting Quince Tree

-The mature height of Rich’s Fruiting Quince Tree may be dwarf but the fruit is huge!
+The mature height of Rich’s Fruiting Quince may be dwarf but the fruit is huge!
 Skin is lemon-yellow and as fragrant as the best quince varieties.
-Rich’s is highly adaptable to most climates and has natural dwarf growth habit.
+Rich’s quince is highly adaptable to most climates and has natural dwarf growth habit.

-BEARING AGE: 2-3 years after planting
+Bearing Age: 2-3 years after planting

 Pests and Diseases: Quince is not bothered by pests.
 While not usually a problem in the Pacific Northwest, Fire Blight can affect Quince in some regions of the US.

 USDA Zone: 4-9